Skip to Content

 Cold and Wet Weather

-If you are cruising in the shoulder seasons or taking a winter river cruise such as a Christmas market river cruise, you may want to prepare for cold and wet weather.
+If you are cruising in the shoulder season or taking a winter river cruise, such as a Christmas market river cruise, you may want to prepare for cold and wet weather.

 • A pair of lightweight gloves and hat that can slip easily into your daypack or handbag.